Diploma Course in Clinical Tropical Medicine and Traveler's Health

 By offering this program in the fall semester, the Tulane Diploma Course has been able to take advantage of faculty and courses that were already established for the MPH&TM and MSPH programs.
 This strategy has also led to the development of new courses, developed exclusively for Diploma Course students, and to modification of the MPH&TM and MSPH programs.
 Applicants should hold the degree of doctor of medicine, doctor of osteopathic medicine, or its equivalent from a recognized institution.
 Applications from other qualified health professionals, such as registered nurses and physician's assistants, will be considered on a case-by-case basis.
 Like the MPH&TM program, the Diploma Course is open to students in the Tulane University School of Medicine.

 Applicants must also submit a career statement and written evaluations from 2 referees.
 The TOEFL exam is required for applicants whose primary language is not English.
+For more information, please visit the SPHTM Admissions page.

 The program requires the equivalent of 15 credits of coursework, which can be completed in a single Fall semester.
 Because the Diploma Course does not award a master's degree in public health, there is no requirement for core courses, practicum, or culminating experience.
 However, students may arrange to apply credit hours from the Diploma Course toward a MPH&TM degree or another MPH degree.
 (Students must then complete the remaining requirements for the MPH or MPH&TM in order to receive those degrees.)
 Courses leading to the Diploma in Clinical Tropical Medicine and Traveler's Health are not offered in the Spring or Summer semesters.